Hywan/gutenberg-parser-rs/README.md

 The WASM binary of the Rust parser is in average 159 times faster than the actual Javascript implementation.
 The median of the speedup is 126.

+Learn more with this blog post: [From Rust to beyond: The WebAssembly galaxy][from-rust-to-beyond-wasm].

 ### ASM.js module

 ASM.js is a fallback for environments that do not support WebAssembly,